daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 }
 ```

 I think you will agree that JSX is far more readable than plain JavaScript.
-Furthermore, [Babel](http://babeljs.io/) has a built-in support for JSX, so we don't need to do anything extra.
+Furthermore, [Babel](http://babeljs.io/) has a built-in support for JSX, so we don't need to install anything extra.
 If you have ever worked with AngularJS directives then you will appreciate working with React components, so instead of having two different files — *directive.js* (logic) and *template.html* (presentation), you have a single file containing both logic and presentation.

 The [`componentDidMount`](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount) method in React is the closest thing to [`$(document).ready`](https://learn.jquery.com/using-jquery-core/document-ready/) in jQuery.
 This method runs once ([only on the client](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount)) immediately after initial rendering of the component.
 This is where you would typically initialize third-party libraries and jQuery plugins, or connect to Socket.IO.